Nathan Suhr-Sytsma, Assistant Professor

 Nathan Suhr-Sytsma specializes in the intersections of postcolonial literary studies with twentieth- and twenty-first-century poetry.
-He is Interim Director of the Institute of African Studies and a core faculty member of Irish Studies at Emory.
+He is a core faculty member of the Institute of African Studies and Irish Studies at Emory.
 He regularly teaches courses in African literature, Irish literature, and poetry – in the fall, he will offer a new course on possible futures of the planet – and welcomes inquiries from prospective graduate students.

 His first book, Poetry, Print, and the Making of Postcolonial Literature, was published in 2017 by Cambridge University Press.
 Drawing on research in Emory's own archival collections, it reveals an intriguing history of relationships among poets and editors from Ireland and Nigeria, Britain and the Caribbean, during the mid-twentieth-century era of decolonization.
-The book examines work by such leading anglophone poets as Seamus Heaney, Christopher Okigbo, and Derek Walcott in print, often the pages on which poems first appeared, in order to chart the transformation of the anglophone literary world.
-It argues that these poets’ achievements cannot be extricated from the transnational networks through which their poems circulated—and which they in turn remade.
+The book examines work by such leading anglophone poets as Seamus Heaney, Christopher Okigbo, and Derek Walcott in print, even as it makes the case for the need to read them alongside their less prominent contemporaries.
 Essays related to this project appear in the Journal of Commonwealth Literature, Research in African Literatures, and The Cambridge Companion to Postcolonial Poetry.
-He has also published essays on Irish poetry.
+He has also written about Irish poets including Sinéad Morrissey.

 He served as co-convener of the 2016 African Literature Association conference, held in Atlanta, and co-editor of a special section of Research in African Literatures (Summer 2017), “Religion, Secularity, and African Writing.”
 Contributing to a new book project about contemporary poetry and pan-African literary communities, his most recent writing discusses contemporary African poetry chapbooks in Jacket2, new Nigerian publishers in the Journal of African Cultural Studies, and African literary prizes in ELH (forthcoming Winter 2018).